-I have selected five of the best places in the Great lakes area to step away to another time and place for laughter and learning with your kids.
+I have selected five of the best places in the Great Lakes area to step away to another time and place for laughter and screen free enjoyment.

-Ohio: Great Lakes Medieval Faire – Jousting tournaments, storytelling, and merriment
+Great Lakes Medieval Faire – Jousting tournaments, storytelling, and merriment in Ohio

 From pirates with seafaring songs and Celts with Highland Games to Vikings and warriors, each of the themed weekends augments the fun of a day away.
-Location on the planet:
+Details:

 Michigan Renaissance Festival – Knights, maidens, and magical creatures

 (weekends mid-August to the end of September).
 Step back in time and walk among knights, jesters, troubadours, and members of the royal court.
 Hear Hob the Singing Troll and listen to the Celtic music of Stone Clover or tap your toes to the Crannog.
 Marvel at the rope-walking; learn the history of falconry; see interactive children's shows with handmade puppets; fantasy face painting and vintage hair braiding.
 The artisans and shopkeepers span the gamut of fair offerings including Land of Merrimen - costumes for children, fairy wing from Fairy Winks, and shoulder puppets from Midsummer Knight’s Dream.
 Bonus points: